mahmoudnafifi/HistoGAN/README.md

 * `--generate`: To generate an output of the optimized style/noise input.
 This can be set to `True` *only* after finishing the optimization.
 * `--target_hist`: To use a new target histogram after optimization.
 This could be: an image, a npy file of the target histogram, or a directory of either images or npy histogram files.
 * `--add_noise`: At inference time (i.e., with `--generate = True`), this option to add random noise to the saved/optimized non-style noise.
 The default value is `False`.
 * `--random_styles`: A list of histoGAN's blocks that you would like to ignore the values of their optimized style vectors and randomize new style vectors for those blocks.
+For example, for the first three blocks in the generator network, use `--random_styles 1 2 3`.
 This is only used in the testing phase.
 The default value is `[]`.
 * `--pixel_loss_weight`: L2 regularization factor for the optimized style vectors.
 * `--noise_reg_weight`: If optimizing either Gaussian or the `to_latent` non-style noise, this is a scale factor of L2 regularization for the optimized noise.
 * `--save_every`: To specify number of optimization steps for saving the output of current input during optimization.